William McKinley Memorial

-The William McKinley Memorial, is a statue honoring the assassinated United States President William McKinley which stands at the foot of the Panhandle Park, San Francisco, California, facing the DMV across Baker Street.
+The William McKinley Memorial is a statue honoring the assassinated United States President William McKinley.
+It stands at the foot of Panhandle Park, San Francisco, California, and faces the DMV across Baker Street.
 Created by Robert Ingersoll Aitken (1878–1949) in 1904, the Monument was dedicated in 1903 by President Theodore Roosevelt, who succeeded McKinley after his assassination in 1901.
 The monument was unveiled on November 24, 1904 at the entrance to the Golden Gate Park panhandle.
 Over 5,000 people came to the unveiling.
 Speeches were made by former Mayor James D. Phelan, Mayor Eugene Schmitz, John McNaught, and others.

 History

 On May 13, 1903, President Theodore Roosevelt visited San Francisco to break ground at the Golden Gate Park for the erection of a monument to the late President William McKinley.
-Five thousand people came to the Golden Gate Park to see the president take a golden spade and dig into the ground and bring up a spadeful of earth.
+Five thousand people came to Golden Gate Park to see the president take a golden spade, dig into the ground and bring up a spadeful of earth.
 He was greeted by former Mayor James D. Phelan, who was president of the McKinley Memorial Fund.
 The monument was erected at a cost of $40,000.